kkushagrag/Workout-Tracker/README.md

 **Motivation:**

-The primary motivation behind GYM TRACKER was to provide a convenient and centralized solution for fitness enthusiasts to:
+The primary motivation behind WORKOUT TRACKER was to provide a convenient and centralized solution for fitness enthusiasts to:

 - Track their progress and stay motivated.
 - Log workouts for easy reference and analysis.